Customization

 Beyond the basic features, Batcher allows you to:

-- apply custom procedures to each layer (insert background, scale down, …),
+- apply custom procedures to each image/layer (scale down, insert background, layer effects, GIMP plug-ins, …),

-- filter layers by applying constraints (only visible layers, …).
+- filter image/layers by applying constraints (only filenames matching a suffix, only visible layers, …).

 As the amount of customization may be overwhelming at first, you may want to take a look at a few examples below.